Impact of Anisotropic Birefringence on Measuring Cosmic Microwave Background Lensing: Lensed and Rotated CMB Power Spectra

 \subsection{CMB lensing}

-CMB lensing distortion occurs when photons travel across gravitational potentials and measures the integrated mass distribution along the trajectories of photons (for review see e.g. \cite{Lewis:2006fu}).
-Lensing distortion results in an effective displacement field, $\bm{d}(\bm{\hat{n}})$, acting on the primary CMB fields,
+CMB lensing distortion occurs when photons are deflected by gravitational potentials and measures the integrated mass distribution along the trajectories of photons (for a review, see, e.g. \cite{Lewis:2006fu}).
+Lensing distortion results in an effective displacement field $\bm{d}(\bm{\hat{n}})$ acting on the primary CMB fields,